ANET is 27% below fair value and in buy zone. Consider adding to your position.

 P/FCF

-Earnings results will provide updated guidance and insight into AI spending trends and margin trajectory, potentially driving stock volatility.
+Earnings report will provide updated guidance and visibility on AI revenue growth and margin trends.

 high